 - Commercial aggregate extraction occurs mostly in the northern extent of the SPA offshore from Great Yarmouth, with some further licence areas off Felixstowe in the north part of the southern section of the SPA.

 - One gas pipeline crosses through the site.
 Currently no licenced oil and gas blocks overlap the site.

 - There are a number of operational offshore windfarm developments, and associated export cables, located within the Outer Thames Estuary SPA (Kentish Flats 1 & 2, Gunfleet Sands Demo, Gunfleet Sands I & II, Scroby Sands, London Array 1).
 Offshore to the east of the SPA boundary, there are a further two operational windfarms, and two developments under construction.

-- Licensable activities such as renewable energy developments, aggregate extraction or oil and gas exploration and production taking place or that may take place within this SPA are managed in accordance with The Conservation of Offshore Marine Habitats and Species Regulations 2017 and The Conservation of Habitats and Species Regulations 2017.
+- Licensable activities such as renewable energy developments, aggregate extraction or oil and gas exploration and production taking place or that may take place within this SPA are managed in accordance with The Conservation of Offshore Marine Habitats and Species Regulations 2017 (as amended) and The Conservation of Habitats and Species Regulations 2017 (as amended).

 - Existing licensed activities that take place or may take place in the future within the Outer Thames Estuary SPA will continue to be managed in line with relevant legislation and application processes by the competent authorities.
 Further information on JNCC's role in the provision of advice for licensed activities in the UK offshore area is available on the offshore industry advice webpages.

 - One power cable and a number of telecommunications cables currently cross through the MPA.
 A network of energy cables associated with wind renewable energy developments are also located within the site.